 Smaller rockets, from model rockets you can balance on a finger and rockets up to a few meters in length typically has only one motor, which is most often attached to the rest of the rocket during the launch.
 This is simple and inexpensive.

-However, when you want to go to high altitudes, todays rocket motors is not efficient enough to go to high altitudes with only a single rocket motor stage.
+However, if you want to go higher, modern rocket motors are still not efficient enough to reach high altitudes with only a single rocket motor stage.

 While the hunt for a ‘single-stage to orbit’ launch vehicle continues, today’s launch vehicles is multi-staged, meaning that the rocket consist of several stages, both in parallel and in serial configuration.
 The rocket detaches burned-out stages and continues without them to lower the overall weight.